efremidze/Magnetic/README.md

 ## Usage

-A `Magentic` object is an SKScene.
-You need to present it from an SKView.
+A `Magnetic` object is an [SKScene](https://developer.apple.com/reference/spritekit/skscene).

+To display, you present it from an [SKView](https://developer.apple.com/reference/spritekit/skview) object.

 ```swift
 import Magnetic